mcv-m6-video/mcv-c6-2025-team1/week2/README.md

 #### Faster R-CNN
 Our implementation utilizes PyTorch's pre-trained Faster R-CNN model with a ResNet-50 backbone, originally trained on the COCO dataset.
-The model architecture consists of a Region Proposal Network (RPN) coupled with a detection network, specifically optimized for vehicle detection in traffic surveillance scenarios.
+The model architecture consists of a Region Proposal Network (RPN) coupled with a detection network, optimized for general object detection across diverse, real-world scenes.
+We apply these models directly for inference, specifically for vehicle detection in traffic surveillance scenarios.

 For our experiments, we process each frame at original resolution and set a confidence threshold (default of 0.9) for detection filtering.
 The model focuses exclusively on the car and truck classes (COCO class ID: 3 and 8).